Mohd-Fazal-khan/linkedin/README.md

 ```

 ---
+## NOTE

+change the frontend and backend url accordingly in files (I use my render develop url)

+---
 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.